bioc/PoDCall/README.md

 PoDCall (Positive Droplet Caller) is a package that aims to provide a robust calling of positive droplets in DNA methylation droplet digital PCR (ddPCR) experiments performed on the Bio-Rad platform.
-PoDCall provides functions that reads files exported from QuantaSoft containing amplitudes from a run of ddPCR (one 96 well plate), sets thresholds for both channels of each individual well and calculates concentrations and normalized concentration for each well.
-The resulting threshold table can optionally be written to file automatically by the main workflow function.
+PoDCall provides functions that reads files exported from QuantaSoft or QX Manager containing amplitudes from a run of ddPCR (one 96 well plate), sets thresholds for both channels of each individual well and calculates concentrations and normalized concentration for each well.The resulting threshold table can optionally be written to file automatically by the main workflow function.
 PoDCall also offers functionality for plotting, both individual wells and multiple well plots.
-Plots for individual wells can be made and saved as .pdf-files as part of the main workflow function `podcallDdpcr()`, or by calling the various plotting functions individually.
+Plots for individual wells can be made and saved as .pdf-files as part of the main workflow function, or by calling the various plotting functions individually.

 ## Gaussian Mixture Models